DaudCloud-sudo/AWS-Serverless-POC/README.md

   - [Task 8: Creating an API with Amazon API Gateway](#task-8-creating-an-api-with-amazon-api-gateway)
   - [Task 9: Testing the Architecture](#task-9-testing-the-architecture)
   - [Task 10: Cleaning Up](#task-10-cleaning-up)

+## Introduction

+This README provides step-by-step instructions to set up a serverless backend on AWS for a business dealing in cleaning supplies.
+The solution is scalable, cost-effective, and designed to handle unpredictable spikes in traffic by decoupling key components.

+## Architecture Diagram

+Image Add....................

 ## Setup